albert-carreras/habby-web/docs/architecture/performance-optimizations.md

 ## Overview

-Habby implements various performance optimizations to ensure a smooth user experience, even with large datasets and on lower-end devices.
+habby implements various performance optimizations to ensure a smooth user experience, even with large datasets and on lower-end devices.
 This document outlines the key optimizations used throughout the application.

 ## React Component Optimizations